Shopian district

 Shopian district (/ur/), known as Shupyan (/ks/) in Kashmiri, is an administrative district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.

 It is a hill district with its administrative headquarters in Shopian town.

-As it is situated on the historical road commonly known as Mughal Road, most of its area is occupied by forests.
-Shopian district comes under the Pir Panjal Range which makes it very cold in winter.
-After partition of India, it was a tehsil of Pulwama district.
-In March, 2007, the district status was granted by the Government of India.
+As it is situated on the historical road commonly known as Mughal Road, much of its area is covered by forests.
+Shopian district lies under the Pir Panjal Range, which makes it very cold during winter.

+After the partition of India, it was a tehsil of Pulwama district.
+In March 2007, district status was granted by the Government of India.

 The economy of the district depends on agriculture, particularly apple growing.

 Shopian district is called "the apple bowl of Kashmir".